Disclaimer:

 I’ve walked you through everything you need to know about Pallyy pricing.

-You’ve got three clear paths: start free to test things out, go with the Pay-As-You-Go plan if you’re managing a few brands, or jump to Unlimited when you’re ready to scale big.
+You’ve got a few clear paths: start on the Free or Starter plan to test things out, go with the Pro plan if you’re managing a single brand with heavy posting needs, or jump to the Agency and Scale tiers when you’re ready to grow your team and client roster.

 But here’s what I really want you to take away from this.
 Don’t just look at the monthly price tag.
 Think about how the tool fits into your daily routine.